Dear Future Teacher,

-Presentio.us-The Presentio.us application is a wonderful resource if looking to record presentations and mini-lessons for your students.
+Presentation. us-The Presentio.us application is an excellent resource if you want to record presentations and mini-lessons for your students.
 This is my go-to because the developers of Presentio.us are responsive.
-Your presentation is not only recorded, Presentio.us provides a transcript of your recording and it is easy to update slides and recordings to use them again-maybe with next year’s class!
+Your presentation is not only recorded, but Presentio.us also provides a transcript of your recording, and it is easy to update slides and recordings to use them again-maybe with next year’s class!

 Flippity-Talk about “1000 things to do with a spreadsheet”!
 Data in a spreadsheet can be transformed into educational games, choice boards, name-pickers, you name it.
 Try that out soon @ flippity.net.

-Any LMS is great-as long as the LMS is not used as a filing cabinet!
-Use the features or at least try 1 or 2 new ones in a marking period.
+Any LMS is great as long as the LMS is not used as a filing cabinet!
+Use the features or try 1 or 2 new ones in a marking period.